Morton County Commission approves 2023 preliminary budget

 People are also reading…

-Rhone during Tuesday's commission meeting said the proposed $1.1 million increase to the general fund budget is allocated for the State's Attorney's Office, the Sheriff's Office and the Burleigh Morton Detention Center.
+Rhone during the July 26 commission meeting said the proposed $1.1 million increase to the general fund budget is allocated for the State's Attorney's Office, the Sheriff's Office and the Burleigh Morton Detention Center.

 Rhone told the Tribune that the Attorney's Office and the Sheriff's Office have proposed salary increases of $140,000 and $232,000 respectively.
 She said $776,000 would be for the county's share of the detention center.